daniel-osterle/phase_analysis_public/README.md

 Wile the files of ".nd" and ".txt" format result from the microscopy screen, the plate definition file has to be supplied by the user.

-Further, this script then uses these input files and supplies them to the postprocess_result_txt() function to perform the postprocessing using custom scripts from the Emmanuel Levy Lab.
-In brief, these scripts filter background fluorescence, outliers and cells outside of a specified size range from the raw data.
-A detailed description can be found in this [preprint](https://doi.org/10.1101/260695).
+Further, this script then uses these input files and supplies them to the postprocess_result_txt() function to postprocess the raw data by mainly filtering unnecessary data with custom scripts from the [Emmanuel Levy Lab](https://www.weizmann.ac.il/CSB/ELevy/home) as described below and in this [preprint](https://doi.org/10.1101/260695).

 Finally, the global environment is saved to "data_ready_to_analyze.RData".
 This file is sourced in "phase_analysis_main.R" for extracting the data of interest and plotting.